Prescription Drugs Detox And Treatment in British Columbia

 British Columbia is the most western province of Canada; they have done some extensive studies on the use and abuse of prescription drugs in their province.
 Studies are showing that prescription-drug addiction is more common in smaller towns, then in the larger cities of B.C.
 Patients in their forties and fifties being that of the highest risk in these towns.

-There are approximately thirty seven drug rehab treatment facilities in British Columbia.
+There are approximately thirty-seven drug rehab treatment facilities in British Columbia.
 Most are provincially funded at least in part.
 British Columbia has almost no wait to get into a detox center for addicts in immediate need.
-The ones which are sometimes two-day wait, still have a lower waiting period then any other rehab facilities in the rest of the country.
+The ones which are sometimes two-day wait, still have a lower waiting period than any other rehab facilities in the rest of the country.
 However, sometimes, two days can feel like a lifetime to someone addicted to prescription drugs.

 Long term facilities exist through the Salvation Army; however, this type of program is not a detox program, but rather a clean-living environment.
 This style of living supports a recovering addict while they get back on their feet, and get a job while staying sober.
 If someone who is addicted to prescription drugs feels that this option would be best for them, calling the Salvation Army is the first step.
 They may require you to go through prescription-drug detox first, but they do try to help everyone.